dengyishuo/quantmod-handbook/README.md

 # quantmod-handbook

-Handbook of Quantmod for Financial Analysis
+Handbook of Quantmod for Financial Analysis in AI Era

+You can read the full book at [https://dengyishuo.github.io/quantmod-handbook/](https://dengyishuo.github.io/quantmod-handbook/)